Aquarium of the Pacific: Bringing haptics to the big screen

-In the Honda Pacific Visions Theater at the Aquarium of the Pacific in Long Beach, California, visitors can use assistive technology devices to experience a film like never before – Ultraleap’s “virtual touch” haptic technology lets you feel what’s being shown on screen.
+In the Honda Pacific Visions Theater, visitors can use assistive technology devices to experience a film like never before – Ultraleap’s “virtual touch” haptic technology lets you feel what’s being shown on screen.

 It’s estimated that around 15% of the world’s population has some form of disability.
 That’s a large percentage of the public that often has to settle for a sub-par experience as a visitor to an attraction.
-But when the Aquarium of the Pacific began planning for its new wing, they set out to engage its audience beyond sight and sound alone.
+But when the Aquarium of the Pacific began planning for its new wing, they set out to engage their audience beyond sight and sound alone.
 They wanted to enrich the experience for all visitors, particularly those with disabilities.

-A new wing
+A new wing for the Aquarium of the Pacific

-Pacific Visions was planned for more than ten years by the Aquarium before it even made it to the construction stage.
+Pacific Visions was planned for more than ten years by the Aquarium of the Pacific before it even made it to the construction stage.
 All aspects of this new wing were thoroughly thought out, but there was one central theme threaded throughout - accessibility.
 The Aquarium had set itself a high bar: to go beyond the requirements of the Americans with Disabilities Act.

 At certain points of the film, scents drift over the audience, and the seats shake to enhance shots of a waterfall and a whale diving.
 The theater is packed full of the standard accessible features including assisted listening devices and portable screens to view captions.
-Smart glasses worn by viewers can display captioning in Spanish.
-However, to make it a truly multi-sensory presentation for those with disabilities the Aquarium wanted to further engage a sense that is often overlooked – touch.
+Smart glasses worn by viewers can display captioning in English and Spanish.
+However, to make it a truly multi-sensory presentation for those with disabilities the Aquarium of the Pacific wanted to further engage a sense that is often overlooked – touch.

 Enter haptics